aclaes/grunt-gm/README.md

         skipExisting: false,
         // default: false
         stopOnError: false,
+        // default: false, set true to use ImageMagick instead of GraphicsMagick
+        imageMagick: false,
         // task options will also be passed to arg callback
         yourcustomopt: {
           'test/gruntjs.png': '"JavaScript Task Runner"',